springload/wagtaildraftail/README.rst

     DRAFT_EXPORTER_BLOCK_MAP = dict(BLOCK_MAP, **{
         # This causes the element to disappear (fragment tags are stripped)
-        # TODO Use specific API provided by draftjs_exporter for this as soon as available.
+        # TODO Use specific API provided by wagtaildraftail for this as soon as available.
         BLOCK_TYPES.ATOMIC: {'element': 'fragment'},
         BLOCK_TYPES.UNORDERED_LIST_ITEM: {
             'element': 'li',